gcasanova/JWT-Auth/README.md

-# PlanOut-Auth
+# JWT-Auth
-JWT authentication system with Facebook login for mobile application (no backend persistence required)
+JWT authentication system with Facebook & anonymous login for mobile application (no backend persistence required)